Documentation

 var myLink = ist.create("a.link[href=#]");

-tag, ist.js registers as window.ist
+<script> tag, ist.js registers as window.ist (or

-just ist
+just ist).

 var template = ist('h1 "{{ title }}"');

-method to restore the previous value of
+noConflict() method to restore the previous value of

-if necessary.
+window.ist if necessary.

 var istjs = ist.noConflict();